 - Edge: Open Farm

 Open Farm comes out ahead when it comes to taste.
 We saw several people comment that Orijen used to taste better when it was made in Canada, but the recipe quality went down a bit when it started being manufactured in Kentucky.
 Cats just seemed to be bigger fans of the original Orijen recipes.
-We didn’t see many complaints about Open Farm, though.
+We didn’t see many complaints about Open Farm, however.

 Price